pmenzel/taxonomy-tools/README.md

 ## lca

-This program reads a file with a set of taxon IDs (separated by tabs) per line and outputs the least common ancestor (LCA) of the taxa.
+This program reads a file with a list of taxon IDs (separated by tabs) per line and outputs the least common ancestor (LCA) of the taxa.

 Usage: